Anyone may request a ballot by mail. You do not need a reason!

 Use the Application Wizard to fill out your application.
-Once completed, print and sign your application.
+Once completed, print and sign the application.

 Or, complete the PDF Fillable Application.
-Once completed, print and sign your application.
+Once completed, print and and sign the application.

 Your signature must be a handwritten signature.
 A typed or digital signature is not valid.

-Your application for a by-mail ballot must be received no later than 10 days before Election Day.
+Your application for a by-mail ballot must be received 10 days before Election Day.

 When updating your information, your application must be postmarked or received 30 days before Election Day for those changes to be eligible for an election.

 In a presidential election, you may register to vote and participate in the presidential race so long as your completed application and any supporting documentation is received 10 days prior to Election Day.

 For additional assistance, contact the Absentee and Petition Office.